 Regression analysis is useful in statistics as it allows us to identify trends in the data.
 If you find yourself wondering if there is a correlation or relationship between variables, then regression analysis might be worth exploring.
 As it will help identify and quantify trends, as well as aid in future predictions.
+Here are the basics of regression analysis using Excel and Tableau.

 An overly simple example might be looking at total bill amount and tip amount.
 Common sense would tell us that yes, there is a positive correlation between the two, as the bill amount increases, so does the tip amount…or at least it should!
 So, instead of relying on common sense or our gut instinct to make a prediction, we can utilize regression analysis.
 Fortunately, there is plenty of technology out there that can perform such analysis, so you don’t have to do the calculations manually.
 IBM SPSS Modeler, Tableau and Excel are all viable options, just to name a few!